Information for Prospective Violin & Viola Students

 Books & Other Materials

-All students are required to have a spiral notebook for lesson notes.
+All students are required to have a spiral notebook for lesson notes at the first lesson.
 Spiral notebook should be 10.5 x 8 inches.

 If a student has already studied with a particular method book or series, please bring them to the first lesson.
-Advanced students should bring music for the most recent work studied.
+Students should also bring music for the most recent work studied.

-Violin and viola students are usually assigned a music theory workbook.
+Some violin and viola students are assigned a music theory workbook.
 This is dependent on the age and level of the student.
-Some of these workbooks are designed for beginning string players.
+Students will not be assigned a music theory workbook unless they commit to continuing lessons.
 A link from Amazon.com will be emailed.
-Students assigned a music theory workbook should have it for their first lesson.

-Please have a pencil for marking music and completing workbook assignments.
+Please have a pencil for marking music and completing assignments.

 Additional materials will be discussed as needed.